jwhi/LabyrinthineFlight/README.md

 11. Pull as many things into an "engine" as possible so updating graphics will be easier.
     1. Calls to see a merchant screen should just send an array of the items they carry.
 When a player buys it, send the merchant id and item slot.
     2. Calls to update inventory will just be a JSON file and that will be parsed into an HTML interface or graphics if that is the eventual plan.
+12. Find a way to store items for different player's games, item locations, picked up or not? (probably not needed since if no location, then player has it or destroyed it)
+    1. This would be related to an items table, but not sure if would have random stats or set stats and random items that can appear.

 ## Previous README